Skip to content

 Terminal window

-comvi pull --clean
+comvi pull --empty-dir

 Pull translations as part of your build pipeline so your production bundle always includes the latest translations: